Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 ~~~
 {: .language-r}

-We can see the vast majority of our taxa are Proteobacteria and Firmicutes in ERR4998593
+We can see that the most abundant phyla in both ERR4998593 and ERR4998600 are Proteobacteria and Actinobacteria.

-## Visualizing our data

-It would be nice to see the abundance by tax as a figure.
+It would be nice to see the abundance by phyla as a figure.
 We can use the `ggplot()` function to visualise the breakdown by Phylum in each of our two bacterial metagenomes:

 ~~~
 abundance_of_taxa %>%